cncf/tag-app-delivery/operator-wg/whitepaper-community-review/README.md

 it in production.
-It is common to start with lax permissions, and intentions to apply security concepts before release; Spending some time thinking about the security design of the operator as you begin work on it will make this process much easier for you and your users.
+It is common to start with lax permissions, and intentions to apply security concepts before release; Spending some time thinking about the security design of the operator as you begin work on it will make this process much easier for developers and their users.

 ### Application Developer (operator "users")